IvanLudvig/livecounting-stats/README.md

 # Liveconting stats

-The favourite counter, pairs, Hall of 3k, Hall of 5k(HoE) and Hall of 10k (HoS).
+The favourite counter, pairs, Hall of 3k, Hall of 5k(HoE), Hall of 10k (HoS) and Hours of the day stats.
 The stats used to be made with C++ and Javascript earlier but I rewrote them in Java.

 Message me if you notice any bugs.